MorbZ/OsmPoisPbf/README.md

 Output
 --------------
-The program creates a CSV file (by default a pipe-seperated-file `|` as these are rarely used in location names).
+The program creates a CSV file (by default a pipe-separated-file `|` as these are rarely used in location names).
 The first four columns are always the same.
 The following columns depend on which `outputTags` have been defined, in order they appear in the parameter list (see "Parameters" below).
 By default "name" is the only tag that's exported.

 ### Sample ###
 Spaces added for better readability: